mataja95/money-transfer/readme.md

 I opted to structure the package in terms of layer as this is a small application.
 However, if the application is to be scaled, it would be better to structure the project by feature https://dzone.com/articles/project-package-organization.

+It is important to use the Classes rather than the primitive types (for example Integer instead of int).
+Integer can be treated like any other object - int cannot be null, but 0.
+Using int instead of Integer is not recommended when using @RequestMapping as this will pose errors if the number is not supplied by the user (i.e. exception handling).

 Regarding HTTP requests I used a GET request to get all / one bank account, POST request to create a new bank account and PUT to update (transfer) bank accounts.
 I did not do any deletions, to keep with the scope of the application but this can easily be added.

 I chose to opt for MYSQL database using XAMPP and phpmyadmin interface.
 I did not use any security as to keep things simple.
 The database is not created manually, but using application.properties spring.jpa.hibernate.ddl-auto=create property to automatically create the tables in the database according to the entities in the java application.
 To load them in data-memory storage I opted for Spring entities as explained above.